AWS Security Blog

 NIS 2 seeks to ensure that entities mitigate the risks posed by cyber threats, minimize the impact of incidents, and protect the continuity of essential and important services in the EU.

-In several countries, aspects of the AWS service offerings are already part of the national critical infrastructure.
+In several countries, aspects of AWS offerings are already part of the national critical infrastructure.
 For example, in Germany, Amazon Elastic Compute Cloud (Amazon EC2) and Amazon CloudFront are in scope for the KRITIS regulation.
 For several years, AWS has fulfilled its obligations to secure these services, run audits related to national critical infrastructure, and have established channels for exchanging security information with the German Federal Office for Information Security (BSI) KRITIS office.
 AWS is also part of the UP KRITIS initiative, a cooperative effort between industry and the German Government to set industry standards.

 AWS cybersecurity risk management – Current status

-AWS provides information and communication technology services and building blocks that businesses, public authorities, universities, and individuals use to become more secure, innovative, and responsive to their own needs and the needs of their customers.
+AWS provides information and communication technology services and building blocks that businesses, public authorities, universities, and individuals can use to become more secure, innovative, and responsive to their own needs and the needs of their customers.
 Security and compliance remain a shared responsibility between AWS and the customer.
 We make sure that the AWS cloud infrastructure complies with applicable regulatory requirements and good practices for cloud providers, and customers remain responsible for building compliant workloads in the cloud.

-• C5 — provides a wide-ranging control framework for establishing and evidencing the security of cloud operations in Germany.
+- C5 – provides a wide-ranging control framework for establishing and evidencing the security of cloud operations in Germany.

-• HDS — demonstrates an adequate framework for technical and governance measures to secure and protect personal health data, governed by French law.
+- HDS – demonstrates an adequate framework for technical and governance measures to secure and protect personal health data, governed by French law.

-• Pinakes — provides a rating framework intended to manage and monitor the cybersecurity controls of service providers upon which Spanish financial entities depend.
+- Pinakes – provides a rating framework intended to manage and monitor the cybersecurity controls of service providers upon which Spanish financial entities depend.

 These and other AWS Compliance Programs help customers understand the robust controls in place at AWS to help ensure the security and compliance of the cloud.
 Through dedicated teams, we’re prepared to provide assurance about the approach that AWS has taken to operational resilience and to help customers achieve assurance about the security and resiliency of their workloads.
 AWS Artifact provides on-demand access to these security and compliance reports and many more.

-For security in the cloud, it’s crucial for our customers to make security by design and security by default central tenets of product development.
-To begin with, customers can use the AWS Well-Architected tool to help build secure, high-performing, resilient, and efficient infrastructure for a variety of applications and workloads.
 Customers that use the AWS Cloud Adoption Framework (AWS CAF) can improve cloud readiness by identifying and prioritizing transformation opportunities.
 These foundational resources help customers secure regulated workloads.
 AWS Security Hub provides customers with a comprehensive view of their security state on AWS and helps them check their environments against industry standards and good practices.

 AWS cooperation with authorities

 At Amazon, we strive to be the world’s most customer-centric company.
 For AWS Security Assurance, that means having teams that continuously engage with authorities to understand and exceed regulatory and customer obligations on behalf of customers.
-This is just one way that we raise the security bar in Europe.
+This is one way that we raise the security bar in Europe.
 At the same time, we recommend that national regulators carefully assess potentially conflicting, overlapping, or contradictory measures.

 We also cooperate with cybersecurity agencies around the globe because we recognize the importance of their role in keeping the world safe.
-To that end, we have built the Global Cybersecurity Program (GCSP) to provide agencies with a direct and consistent line of communication to the AWS Security team.
-Two examples of GCSP members are the Dutch National Cyber Security Centrum (NCSC-NL), with whom we signed a cooperation in May 2023, and the Italian National Cybersecurity Agency (ACN).
-Together, we will work on cybersecurity initiatives and strengthen the cybersecurity posture across the EU.
-With the war in Ukraine, we have experienced how important such a collaboration can be.
-AWS has played an important role in helping Ukraine’s government maintain continuity and provide critical services to citizens since the onset of the war.
+To that end, we have built the AWS Global Cloud Security Program (GCSP) to provide agencies with a direct and consistent line of communication to the AWS Security team.
+Two examples of GCSP members are the Dutch National Cyber Security Centrum (NCSC-NL), with whom we signed a cooperation agreement in May 2023, and the Italian National Cybersecurity Agency (ACN).

 The way forward

 At AWS, we will continue to provide key stakeholders with greater insights into how we help customers tackle their most challenging cybersecurity issues and provide opportunities to deep dive into what we’re building.
-We very much look forward to continuing our work with authorities, agencies and, most importantly, our customers to provide for the best solutions and raise the bar on cybersecurity and resilience across the EU and globally.
+We look forward to continuing our work with authorities, agencies and, most importantly, our customers to provide for the best solutions and raise the bar on cybersecurity and resilience across the EU and globally.

 If you have feedback about this post, submit comments in the Comments section below.
 If you have questions about this post, contact AWS Support.